 4. SLC Gallery Stroll

 In the mood for some gallery hopping?
 You're in luck because Salt Lake City celebrates the arts every third Friday of the month.
 As part of their monthly Gallery Stroll, galleries across the city open their doors for a night of art appreciation.
 The free event always draws a crowd, allowing locals and tourists to mix, mingle and possibly meet the featured artists.
 Swing by anytime between 6 p.m. and 9 p.m.

 Jumpstart your day with a trip to one of Salt Lake's premier farmers’ markets.
 There are several throughout the city, including the Tuesday Harvest Market and the Saturday Farmers Market.
 Whether you’re shopping for fresh veggies or baked goods, it's the perfect opportunity to chat with the local farmers and community.
 Get there early for the best picks or stay late for top-dollar deals.

 6. Distilleries and Brewers

 There's a lot more to Salt Lake City's nightlife scene than posh nightclubs and charming dive bars.
 The microbrewery and distillery scenes have been booming as of late, and for good reason.
 There's something for every taste and temperament, from eco-conscious Uinta Brewing Company's Brew House Pub that runs 100 percent on solar and wind power to Bohemian Brewery, serving European-style lagers.

 7. Ballet West

 Sometimes all you need is a little ballet to put a symbolic pep in your step.
 As Utah's premier dance training school, Ballet West sure sets the bar high.
-In addition to current productions, there are several highly anticipated shows hitting the stage in late 2016 and early 2017—Madame Butterfly, The Nutcracker and The Little Mermaid, to name a few.
+In addition to current productions, there are several highly anticipated shows hitting the stage this year.

 8. Connect Pass